brigadecore/brigade/docs/content/intro/quickstart.md

 brig login --insecure --server https://localhost:8443 --root
 ```

-If the address https://localhost:8443 does not resolve, double-check that the brigade2-apiserver service was successfully forwarded from the previous section.
+If the address https://localhost:8443 does not resolve, double-check that the brigade-apiserver service was successfully forwarded from the previous section.

 **remote clusters**